eignerchris/zipasaurus/README.md

 1. install mongodb

-	`sudo port install mongodb` or `brew install mongodb`
+	`brew install couchdb`

-2. start mongod in a seperate console or in background
+2. start couchdb in a seperate console or in background

- 	`mongod &`
+ 	`couchdb`

 3. bundle